adjust/xamarin_sdk/doc/android/android.md

 The event instance can be used to configure the event further before tracking it.

-### 10. Add tracking of revenue
+### 10. Add revenue tracking

-If your users can generate revenue by tapping on advertisements or making in-app purchases you can track those revenues with events.
-Lets say a tap is worth one Euro cent.
+If your users can generate revenue by tapping on advertisements or making in-app purchases, then you can track those revenues with events.
+Lets say a tap is worth €0.01.
 You could then track the revenue event like this:

 ```csharp
 AdjustEvent eventRevenue = new AdjustEvent("abc123");